 This webinar covers how to implement and use the sensor plugins for different sensor types such as radar, lidar, and camera.
 Such plugins will make it possible for developers to bring new sensors into the DriveWorks SAL and to implement the transport and protocol layers necessary to communicate with the sensor.

-GPU Technology Conference (GTC) highlights the latest breakthroughs in AI, HPC, accelerated data science, healthcare, graphics, and more.
-Explore the extensive catalog of recorded presentations on the future of autonomous driving technology through GTC On Demand.
+GPU Technology Conference (GTC) highlights the latest breakthroughs in autonomous vehicles, AI, HPC, accelerated data science, healthcare, graphics, and more.
+Explore the extensive catalog of recorded presentations on the future of self-driving technology through GTC On Demand.

 Catch up on the top-rated GTC 2020 automotive sessions: